-0000/ 2 200% weighting on basis that the score reflects the ability of the measures to achieve modal shift away from single occupancy car within the target town/authority area NOTE - All DASTS scores are weighted by 60% as a default so that the 'localised' factors (Columns F G H I) are given priority within the scoring system.
+Scalability - Scale of Mode Shift 2 200% weighting on basis that the score reflects the ability of the measures to achieve modal shift away from single occupancy car within the target town/authority area NOTE - All DASTS scores are weighted by 60% as a default so that the 'localised' factors (Columns F G H I) are given priority within the scoring system.
 However some DASTS goals require more emphasis than others as advised by DfT in their briefings on DASTS 1 studies.
-1 100% weighting due to importance of sustained local economy and job creation within growth points/locations 1 100% weighting - Prime goal as advised by DfT in relation to carbon reduction 0.8 Reflects the priority given by ECC and SCC to road safety and health 0.6 Default weighting of 60% 0.6 Default weighting of 60% 0.8
+DASTS CONSIDERATIONS DASTS 1 - Economy 1 100% weighting due to importance of sustained local economy and job creation within growth points/locations DASTS 2 - Carbon and emissions 1 100% weighting - Prime goal as advised by DfT in relation to carbon reduction DASTS 3 - Safety and Health 0.8 Reflects the priority given by ECC and SCC to road safety and health DASTS 4 - Quality of life/sustainability 0.6 Default weighting of 60% DASTS 5 - Equality of opportunity 0.6 Default weighting of 60%